yarnmengnus/tp/docs/team/newway1814.md

 - Developed sort_priority command, to sort the tasks based on decreasing order of the priority.
 - Developed sort_duedate command, to sort the tasks based on nearest duedate.
 - Co-developed the Urgency-Priority Matrix functionality, Focussed on frontend while also implemented the algorithm at the backend.
+- Added test cases for extensive testing and for improving code-coverage.
 - Helped in choosing the colour scheme for the UI.